This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

 People living with cerebral palsy may struggle with several different challenges and limitations, and many may assume they cannot participate in sports.
-From local adaptive sporting groups to worldwide organizations, there are plenty of opportunities for people with cerebral palsy to participate, and there are numerous examples of athletes who also have this condition.
+From local adaptive sporting groups to worldwide organizations, people with cerebral palsy have opportunities to participate in all kinds of activities.
 If you or your child lives with cerebral palsy, know sports and athletics are possible.

 Participation and Inclusiveness in Sports Is Changing